 Have you ever noticed that the doors in different rooms seem to swing in different directions?
-If so, you may have wondered if certain room should open in certain directions.
+If so, you may have wondered if certain rooms should open in certain directions.
 In particular, should bathroom doors open in or out?

 Most contractors and home builders follow an unwritten rule that bathroom doors should swing inwards in both commercial and residential buildings.
 This design maximizes privacy, safety, and odor control while also ensuring that hallways are not blocked.

-Pay attention the next time that you’re out and you may notice that bathroom doors in both homes and commercial buildings swing inward.
+Pay attention the next time that you’re out, and you may notice that bathroom doors in both homes and commercial buildings swing inward.
 In fact, you have most likely never seen a bathroom door that swings outward!

 You may be thinking of trying something different by adding a bathroom door to your home that swings outward instead of inward.
 However, it is best to double-check before making such a change!